-Shams such as Real Free Dating on Google Play are anything but free; multiple reviews claimed that as soon as they opened the app and completed a profile they were asked to enter their credit card information.
+Shams such as Real Free Dating [No Longer Available] are anything but free; multiple reviews claimed that as soon as they opened the app and completed a profile they were asked to enter their credit card information.
 One user said his card was actually debited for $49.
 Learn from his mistake and steer clear of random dating apps.

 Money Earning Apps

 Making money online seems like it’s too good to be true, but we’ve shared ways to make it a reality before.
 While you won’t be raking in six figures, it’s a nice little income on the side.
 Should you take this road, however, it’s wise to stick with something honorable like writing, programming, or selling your wares.
 Not Get Paid to Play!
-(Make Money).
+(Make Money) [No Longer Available].

 This app is just miserable.
 Not only are you making pennies for each task you complete, most of them require you to install trash apps or sign up for potentially paid services like GameFly.
 And with a no-name developer at the helm, who’s to be sure that you’ll even get the money you’ve “earned”?

 Barring that, put the time you’d spend watching advertisements for nickels with this app into improving your hidden skills, a much better alternative.

 Security is one potential drawback when choosing to install an alternative Android app store, but as we’ve seen, various scams still get through Google Play.

 Unfortunately, we’ve only taken a glimpse at the trash you’ll encounter on the Play Store.
 Look a little more and you’ll find a “Hot Girl” detector (seriously?), shady social media boosters that require in-app purchases to use, and apps that claim to translate your baby’s crying.